 JKF seeks to match the performance of the Morningstar Large Value Index before fees and expenses.
 The Morningstar Large Value Index measures the performance of stocks issued by large-capitalization comp that have exhibited value characteristics.

 IShares Morningstar Large-Cap Value ETF carries a Zacks ETF Rank of 3 (Hold), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Thus, JKF is a reasonable option for those seeking exposure to the Large Cap ETFs area of the market.
+Thus, JKF is a sufficient option for those seeking exposure to the Style Box - Large Cap Value area of the market.
 Investors might also want to consider some other ETF options in the space.

 An increasingly popular option among retail and institutional investors, passively managed ETFs offer low costs, transparency, flexibility, and tax efficiency; they are also excellent vehicles for long term investors.